 The feeling of completely finishing a job is so satisfying and rewarding.
 It’s what gives us the buzz and motivation to keep going!

 3. Use High-Quality Fixtures And Fittings

 It’s not that we didn’t use high-quality products in our last house, on the contrary in fact!
-We definitely over specced a lot of things from a money making point of view but we did what felt right for the house and for us.
-Some of the most expensive updates like our wood burner, door handles (with hidden fixings) and the bifold doors, were also our favourites.
+We definitely over-specced a lot of things from a money-making point of view but we did what felt right for the house and for us.
+Some of the most expensive updates like our wood burner, door handles (with hidden fixings) and bi-fold doors, were also our favourites.

 4. Pay For More Jobs

 Yep, a radical thing to say on a DIY blog but one thing we did learn during our last home renovation is when it’s best to call in the professionals.
 We’ll still be attempting to do as much of the work as possible ourselves but we’ll also be getting in the professionals when we need to.

 Both the kitchen and bathroom were at the very top of my priority list when we first move into our Edwardian home in Manchester.
 I hated the kitchen and I hated the bathroom even more.
 Although these were both projects that I was desperate to get done we didn’t get around to doing them – at all!

 Needless to say, I’m well and truly sick of living with ugly and impractical kitchens and bathrooms.

 We will give the kitchen a temporary update by painting the laminate kitchen cabinets and in the long term we’re planning on moving the kitchen to another room.

 6. Learn to plumb